lucasdavid/jmagic/README.md

 You can have a random game by executing the `Runner` class.
 Tweak its attributes to personalize your game instance.
 For instance:

+ * change the parameter `seconds` in `HumanObserver` constructor to slow or speed the game up
- * Altering `Runner.N_CARDS` from `40` to `80` will result in all players
+ * modify `Runner.N_CARDS` from `40` to `80` to have all players
-   starting the game with 80 cards on their decks.
+   starting the game with 80 cards on their decks
- * Removing `AttachAction.class` entry from the `LooseOnIllegalActionAttempt` instantiation in `Runner.OBSERVERS` will prevent all players from attaching cards to others.
+ * remove `AttachAction.class` entry from the `LooseOnIllegalActionAttempt` instantiation in `Runner.OBSERVERS` to prevent all players from attaching cards

 For more flexible behavior, check the constructors available at `Game` class.

 ### Basic Mechanics

 A `Game` represents a Game of org.games.jorg.games.jmagic.org.games.jmagic.
 It contains the current state of the world (an instance of `State`), the players in the game and observers (instances of `Observer`), which are responsible for keeping the game consistent.

 At every iteration, the `Game` object will retrieve who's the active `Player`